rebus-org/Rebus/README.md

 	var bus = new RebusBus(...);
 	bus.Start();

-where `...` is a bunch of dependencies that vary depending on how you want to send/receive messages etc.
+where `...` is a bunch of dependencies that vary depending on how you want to send/receive messages etc. Another way is to use the configuration API, in which case you would go

+	Configure.With(someContainerAdapter)
+		.Logging(l => l.Log4Net())
+		.Transport(t => t.UseMsmqAndGetInputQueueNameFromAppConfig())
+		.DetermineEndpoints(d => d.FromRebusConfigurationSection())
+		.CreateBus()
+		.Start();

+which will stuff the resulting `IBus` in the container as a singleton and use the container to look up message handlers.
+Check out the Configuration section on [the official Rebus documentation wiki](https://github.com/mookid8000/Rebus/wiki) for more information on how to do this.

 License
 ====